flaneurette/UX.js/README.md

 A simple example of how Magic.js works.
 #### magic-bind.html
 An example how to bind to classes.
+#### magic-if.html
+An example to see how the IF statements in Magic.js works
+#### magic-loop.html
+An example of how the loop function in Magic.js works
 #### magic-curtain.html
 An example to show and hide objects in HTML
 #### magic-menu.html